-f20f2023_karoooooltd.htm Form Type: 20-F Page 130 Edgar Agents LLC KAROOOOO LTD. 06/13/2023 03:44 PM iii.
-Sales tax
+ea0207672-20f_karooooo.htm Form Type: 20-F Page 129 Edgar Agents LLC Karooooo Ltd. 06/13/2024 03:57 PM iii.
+Value added tax

-Revenues, expenses and assets are recognized net of the amount of sales tax except:
+Revenues, expenses and assets are recognized net of the amount of value added tax except:

-- Where the sales tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case the sales tax is recognized as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - · Receivables and payables that are stated with the amount of sales tax included.
+- Where the value added tax incurred on a purchase of assets or services is not recoverable from the taxation authority, in which case the value added tax is recognized as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - Receivables and payables that are stated with the amount of value added tax included.

-The net amount of sales tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statement of financial position.
+The net amount of value added tax recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the statement of financial position.